 This section should be completed for all applications with details of the rationale for the use of the medicinal product in the proposed orphan indication.
-This should include a description of the medicinal product and its mechanism of action.
+This should include a description of the medicinal product and a discussion of its mechanism of action, as far as it is known.
+It should be noted that to support the rationale for the development of the product in the proposed condition some preliminary preclinical or clinical data are generally required.